Healthy Homes Assessment Akina

 building insulation inspection

-A cozy dry home is a healthy house
+A comfortable, dry house is a healthy home

 Insulation Akina

-Insulation needs to meet the R-values that are appropriate for your region.
+Insulation needs to meet the R-values required for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – the rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3

-See the full details of this Healthy Homes insulation standard.
+Find out all the details about this Healthy Homes insulation standard.

 Akina Moisture Ingress & Drainage

-See the full details of the Healthy Homes moisture ingress and drainage quality.
+See the full details of this Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection